Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 Some of these have extendable poles to greatly increase their reach.
-Innovation has come a long way in the recent years, too.
+Innovation has come a long way in recent years, too.
 Fiskars offers a pole saw with a small lopper attached to the bottom.
-It’s operated by pulling a rope which extends from the blade to the handle.
+It’s operated by pulling a rope that extends from the blade to the handle.

 Not only can they be used to fell a tree but once the tree is down, it can be used in processing the lumber into smaller pieces.

 Rope Chain Saw

 A rope chain saw is exactly what you would imagine; a chain with teeth and ropes on either end.
 To be clear, it’s not a chainsaw, as in a gas-powered chainsaw.
 It’s a chain with teeth, meant for sawing tree branches.
 It’s hard to explain so I’m hoping you’ll get a better understanding by looking at the picture above.

 A rope chain saw is especially handy when trimming tree branches that are hard to reach.
 It can eliminate the need for a ladder in most cases.
 A rope with a weight is attached to both ends of the chain.